 If you’ve ever visited the waterfalls and trailheads along the Columbia River Gorge during the summer months, you’ve no doubt seen the heavy amount of traffic and parked cars filled with waterfall adventure-seekers.

-Now, to improve the experience for everyone, those who use their own personal vehicle to visit the Gorge’s famous Waterfall Corridor in peak season must obtain a Timed Use Permit.
+To improve the experience for everyone, those who use their own personal vehicle to visit the Gorge’s famous Waterfall Corridor in peak season must obtain a Timed Use Permit.
 There’s no permit needed if you bike in, ride a shuttle or take transit.

 Permits are available at WaterfallCorridorPermits.org for a nonrefundable transaction fee of $2 per vehicle.